OZARK, MO— Just in time for Christmas, one well-known fast-food chain in Ozark has checked customer service OFF its list of priorities!

 “Much better situation.
 The crew is doing a much improved job.
 Thank you for listening to my observations.
 And have a Merry Christmas!”

-2 thoughts on “Is customer service now dead at one of Ozark’s restaurants?
+2 responses to “Is customer service now dead at one of Ozark’s restaurants?”

 Exactly like a Karen, but just far more full of yourself, Johnny.
 I wish I could get back the five minutes it took to read this long-winded whinge, but unfortunately, I’m left with the memory of a man complaining on his tabloid news site about a busy restaurant in Ozark, Missouri — a man so shocked, so aghast that a Wendy’s restaurant, an oasis of fried food nestled among a string of terrible joints nobody wants to eat at, was somehow busy at dinnertime.
 I love reading the Trumpet for its ability to articulate the most wild and weird dumbassery this community has to offer, but this certainly takes the cake.